javers/javers.github.io/documentation/getting-started/index.md

 See more [audit examples](/documentation/repository-examples/).

-<h2 id="getting-started-auto-audit">Auto audit aspects</h2>
+<h2 id="getting-started-auto-audit">Auto-audit aspects</h2>

-In order to automatically audit objects saved to Spring Data repositories use the `@JaversSpringDataAuditable` annotation:
+To automatically audit objects saved to your repositories, use the JaVers auto-audit aspect annotations.
+For example, apply `@JaversSpringDataAuditable` to Spring Data repositories:

 ```java
 @JaversSpringDataAuditable